arjun-christopher/CloudFlash/README.md

 ### Auto-scaling
 - The system automatically scales based on resource utilization
-- Scale-up triggers at 80% resource usage
+- **Scale-up**: Triggers when resource usage exceeds 80%
-- Scale-down occurs below 20% utilization
+- **Scale-down**: Occurs when utilization drops below 20%
-- Idle VMs are automatically removed after 2 minutes
+- **Idle VM Termination**: VMs are automatically removed after 1 minute of inactivity
+  - A VM is considered idle when it has no running cloudlets
+  - Last activity time is tracked for each VM
+  - Memory is properly deallocated before VM termination

 ## Advanced Configuration